microsoft/KqlTools/Doc/QueryGuide.md

 ## <a id="BestPractice"></a>Best Practice for Creating Query Files

-You can watch a demonstration of the best practice for creating query files [here].
+You can watch a demonstration of the best practice for creating query files [here](https://youtu.be/GoTSuWPrkig).

 **General Guideline:**